St. Mary's Abbey, Dublin: Abbey lands became Glasnevin Cemetery

 Dr.Charles Lindsay, Dean of Christ Church Cathedral (1804–46) and afterwards Bishop of Kildare, acquired the old monastic lands of Glasnevin, which had once belonged to the abbey.
 These were purchased around 1832 to form what is now Glasnevin Cemetery.

 Re-discovery

 The abbey was only rediscovered, 7 feet (2 m) underground and underneath a bakery, in the 1880s, by an amateur archaeologist.
 His findings were publicized by John Thomas Gilbert.
 Parts of the old adjoining walls can still be seen.
 The building is now in the care of Heritage Ireland.

 The Chapter House is ordinarily open to visitors, by descending a stone staircase.
+It is among the oldest surviving structures in the city center of Dublin, alongside Dublin Castle, Christ Church Cathedral, St. Patrick's Cathedral, St Audeon's Church and St. Sepulchre's Palace.